+Need some Earth Day projects for teens?
 Earth Day is a great opportunity to bring relevant environmental issues into the middle school or high school classroom.
-These teens are part of a generation that will soon be responsible for protecting the environment and encouraging conservation in their own communities, so let's make sure they're aware of what they're protecting!
+These students are part of a generation that will soon be responsible for protecting the environment and encouraging conservation in their own communities, so let’s make sure they’re aware of what they’re protecting!

 Here are some fun Earth Day ideas for teens: